 4. USAID is helping empower Zimbabwean families to move from fragility to resilience and build food security.

 Over the last seven years, the ENSURE program — Enhancing Nutrition, Stepping Up Resilience and Enterprise — has equipped over 215,000 people in eastern Zimbabwe to improve their lives.
 Farmers have better crops.
 People are raising more livestock.
-Families are equipped with sanitation facilities and hygiene behavior change education.
+Families are equipped with sanitation facilities and through hygiene behavior-change programming.
 Parents have income to buy food and send their kids to school.
 Children are healthier and have a stronger future ahead of them — one that involves completing school instead of dropping out to get married or work.
 It’s a future that dares them to dream of the possibilities and hope for a life full of choices beyond the poverty many of them have only known.

 Gracious Father, be present with these families as they celebrate their progress, and guide those in our government responsible for foreign assistance with wisdom to make choices that support vital global development.